🖥️ System-Wide Proxies

 The Registry and System Stores

 On Windows, these settings are primarily stored in the Registry (specifically under HKCU\Software\Microsoft\Windows\CurrentVersion\Internet Settings).
-On macOS, they are managed by SystemConfiguration.framework.
+On Apple platforms, they are exposed through CFNetwork’s system proxy settings.

 Real-World Implementations